 Mr. Fleishman is the author of The Foundation: A Great American Secret—How Private Wealth is Changing the World (New York: PublicAffairs Books, 2007).
 A new book, which he co-authored with Tom Tierney, chairman of The Bridgespan Group, entitled Give Smart: Philanthropy that Gets Results was released in March 2011 Mr. Fleishman is a graduate of the University of North Carolina (A.B., 1955, J.D., 1959) and Yale University (LL.M., 1960).

 Gould is a veteran of the U.S. Navy.
-He started his service at sea aboard the guided missile destroyer Richard E. Byrd.
-And ended his career after recall to active duty for Operation Noble Eagle and Enduring Freedom as a Captain in the Naval Intelligence Reserves.
+He started his service at sea aboard the guided missile destroyer Richard E. Byrd and ended his career after recall to and ENDURING FREEDOM as a Captain in the Naval Intelligence Reserves.

 Larry is Chief Executive Officer of The Heyman Enterprise, his family’s investment office.
 Larry received an AB from Duke University in 1994 and a JD from the Benjamin Cardozo School of Law in 1997.